So, full disclosure, this venture called ‘So The Fairy Tales Lied…’ is about real, honest, warts-and-all stories.

 “Am I the only person honouring the ‘girl code’?”

-“Does treating your female friends with the love and respect they deserve not a thing guaranteed from everyone?”
+“Is treating your female friends with the love and respect they deserve, not a thing guaranteed from everyone?”

-Also I’d never done that to a friend and won’t have to worry about doing it to one in the future because I would never.
-So I guess it’s really weird that I’ve accepted it from other people like I didn’t deserve better.
+Also, I’d never done that to a friend, so I guess it’s really weird that I’ve accepted it from other people like I didn’t deserve better?

 Well, not anymore.

-The way I see it is, let’s please stop blaming alcohol for our awful behavior.
-If alcohol brings out the truth in people then has all it really done is just confirm how much of truly awful person you are?
+Let’s please stop blaming alcohol for our awful behavior.
+If alcohol brings out the truth in people, then has all it really done is just confirm how much of truly awful person you are?
 Maybe not.

 Either way, can we please restore the girl code?
 Nothing is more powerful than women united.
 Empowered women, empower women.